mmalecki/resin-curing-chamber/README.md

 Additionally, the build volume of my printer is tiny, so I didn't really need the size the other projects were offering out of the box.
 Instead, I wanted something I could scale up while keeping the innards intact if I wanted to.

+The goal for a next version is to revisit the turn-table concept, as well as add in some form of a timer and display.